TomiG06/TomiG06/README.md

 - 👋 Hi, I’m @TomiG06
-- 👀 I’m interested in programming and machine learning
-- 🌱 I’m currently learning Python and C
+- 🌱 I’m currently learning JavaScript and C

 <!---
 TomiG06/TomiG06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.